International Students of History Association: Other activities

 In 2009-10, ISHA took part in the project "Connecting Europe through History – Experiences and Perceptions of Migration in Europe", together with EUROCLIO and The Europaeum, an organization of ten leading European universities.

 In 2016-17, ISHA took part in the EU-funded project "Learning a History that is 'not yet History'", together with EUROCLIO and several other partners.
-The final event (a public debate) took place in the newly opened House of European History in Brussels.
+In 2017, EUROCLIO organized the public debate "How Can Europe Help the Balkans Consume its History?", hosted by the newly inaugurated House of European History in Brussels, in association with the Centre for Democracy and Reconciliation in South East Europe (CDRSEE) and ISHA.

-In 2018, ISHA associated with the International Association of Physics Students (IAPS) in a Series of Conferences named HyPe (HistorY and Physics Experience), that took place in Bologna, Italy.
+In 2018, ISHA associated with the International Association of Physics Students (IAPS) in a Series of Interdisciplinary Conferences named HyPe (HistorY and Physics Experience).
+The first edition took place in Bologna, Italy, with the topic of "Nuclear Physics and History".
+A second edition of HyPe, titled "Space Matters", was organised in 2019 in Rome, Italy.

 In addition, a number of Conferences have been co-organized with the European Geography Association (EGEA).

 In 2022, after the cancellation of the annual conference because of the COVID 19 pandemic, General Elections were held in a New Year Seminar in Vienna, organized as a partnership with Central European University.

 Carnival

-Since 1999, ISHA publishes its own journal, Carnival, in which students can publish articles of their own.
-Carnival is a yearly publication and is open to contributions from all students of history and related sciences (not only ISHA members).

-The articles are peer-reviewed by a team of PhD students.
+Since 1999, the association publishes its own annual journal, Carnival, a graduate student journal in which students of history and related sciences can publish articles of their own, regardless of ISHA affiliation.
+Submissions are peer-reviewed by a team of PhD students.